Back To Home Page

 a) If you tried to start your tractor BEFORE bleeding the system or you ran out of fuel- you will need to follow all of the steps below (because you have now introduced air through the pump into the rest of the system).

-b) If you are changing your filter, valve, etc and and have NOT tried to start the tractor yet- you can stop after doing line #3 (because the air has not made it through the pump yet and it is easier to bleed)
+b) If you are changing your filter, valve, etc and and have NOT tried to start the tractor yet- you can stop after doing step #3 (because the air has not made it through the pump yet and it is easier to bleed)

 ** If you ran out of fuel completely while running the engine or you tried to start your tractor before bleeding the system you will need to continue on through step 7.
 If you did not try to start the tractor before bleeding the system you can start the tractor normally and go on with your day :) **.

 4- Follow the steel lines going from the injector pump up to the top of the engine.
 Loosen the fitting on the end of the line.
 Do this on both lines.
+No Fuel Coming Out?
+Click here.

 5- While sitting on the seat, crank engine at full throttle until you see no more air bubbles coming out of the lines.
-Do not crank for longer than 10 seconds at a time, letting starter cool 1 minute between attempts.
+Do not crank for longer than 10 seconds

 6- 2 cycles and you should be ready to tighten the fittings back up.